 Facts & Figures

-Sand Creek International recognized as One of the Nation's Most Innovative Schools!
+Sand Creek International recognized as one of the Nation's Most Innovative Schools!

 Governor's Distinguished Improvement Award 2019